-Cooper University Health Care Clinical Psychology Internship Training Program in Adult and Pediatric Behavioral Medicine
+Cooper University Health Care Psychology Internship Training Program

 Applicants must be authorized to work in the United States.
-Cooper does not sponsor visa applications for the position.
+Applicants need to have residency or an OPT/CPT that allows you to work without any additional sponsorship, as Cooper does not sponsor visa applications for this position.
 Applicants will be considered from doctoral psychology programs in clinical or counseling psychology that are APA-accredited.
 No applicants from programs awarding degrees in areas other than psychology will be accepted.
 All requirements for doctoral internship, including dissertation proposals and passed competency exams, must be completed prior to starting.

 Interns are subject to fingerprinting and background checks.
 Flagged background checks prompt case by case determinations if the issues involved in the conviction are related to job duties.
 For example, generally a misdemeanor would not be considered a “failed” background check unless there were multiple convictions and related to job duties; Cooper also reviews the recency of the conviction(s).

 Cooper also conducts drug screen exams on all new employees prior to beginning work; once on staff interns are also subject to random selection for drug testing.
 Use of illegal drugs is considered a “failed” drug test.
 If the candidate has a prescription for an opioid or other controlled substance and the screen matches the prescription that is a “pass.”
 Medical marijuana with a prescription may be a “pass” but the candidate is required to comply with prohibitions on use and possession in the workplace to comply with Federal Drug Free Workplace Act.
 Match results and selection decisions are contingent meeting these criteria.
 In addition to the above requirements, it is understood that applicants who are offered an internship position expressly agree that they are able to accept and fulfill a one-year, full-time training appointment.